 Balance sheet forecasting is simply the projection of your company’s assets, liabilities, and equity in the future.
 The projection estimates the balance between what you own and owe based on your historical and current data.

-Every company needs a financial model to assess a company’s financial position in the past, present, and future.
-The financial model consists of 3 financial statements:
+Your company needs a financial model to assess your financial position in the past, present, and future.
+The financial model consists of three financial statements:

 As a part of the financial model, a balance sheet helps you figure out how to finance your company.
 Balance sheet forecasting will let you know when your company will run out of cash under certain circumstances.
-Through your forecast, you will be able to understand how your present day business decisions will impact your company’s financial position in the future.
+Through your forecast, you will be able to understand how your present-day business decisions will impact your company’s financial position in the future.

 Especially for SaaS businesses, balance sheet forecasting is a crucial component.
 Because SaaS businesses have deferred revenue, your balance sheet will need to be able to track this deferred revenue.
-The forecast will allow you to understand how upfront payments will impact your business for your present day decisions.
+The forecast will allow you to understand how upfront payments will impact your business for your present-day decisions.

 However, it’s important to note that your financial model and forecasts are only as accurate as your data.
 Making sure your data is clean and correct is essential for dependable forecasts.